lvonnied/Dsy_ChallengeTask/README.md

 - Listens to port 3000
 - Port 3000 is exposed

 Traefik
-- Listens to all traffic on port 80 (http)
+- Listens to all traffic on port 80 (http) and 8080

 Nodejs
 - Listening on port 80 for Docker container